-- Contact your local telephone company's ISDN Ordering Center to find out what type of ISDN service is available and the switch type. - 2.
-Provide your telephone company with the line provisioning information for that switch type, which can be found at Chapter 15 of this manual.
-This insures proper operation of all of the Prestige's features with the ISDN line. - 3.
-When the telephone company installs your ISDN line, please be sure to obtain and write down the following information for future use: - ISDN switch type - ISDN telephone number(s)
+- 1. Contact your local telephone company's ISDN Ordering Center to find out what type of ISDN service is available and the switch type. - 2.
+When the telephone company installs your ISDN line, please be sure to obtain and write down the following information for future use: - ISDN switch type - ISDN telephone number(s) - ISDN Service Profile Identifiers (SPID) number(s) (only for North America).